perfectline/locale_routing/README.markdown

 ### Installing as Rails gem dependency

-To add **locale-routing** as a gem dependecy, add this to your 'config/environment.rb' Rails::Initializer.run do |config| block:
+To add **locale_routing** as a gem dependecy, add this to your 'config/environment.rb' Rails::Initializer.run do |config| block:
-	config.gem 'perfectline-locale-routing', :lib => 'locale_routing', :source => 'http://gems.github.com'
+	config.gem 'perfectline-locale_routing', :lib => 'locale_routing', :source => 'http://gems.github.com'

 To install this gem (and other missing gem dependencies) run 'rake gems:install'.

 ### Installing the gem manually

 This requires you to have at least RubyGems version 1.2 (run 'gem -v' to check your current version).
-As the 'locale-routing' gem is built by GitHub, you have to add GitHub as a gem source on your environment (if you havent done it already):
+As the 'locale_routing' gem is built by GitHub, you have to add GitHub as a gem source on your environment (if you havent done it already):
 	sudo gem sources -a http://gems.github.com

 Install the plugin library:
-	sudo gem install perfectline-locale-routing
+	sudo gem install perfectline-locale_routing

 To include them gem in your application, add this to the bottom of your 'environment.rb' or in an initializer:
 	require 'locale_routing'